voteflux/flux/CONSTITUTION.md

 The parameters and design choices of the system are left to the Leader, and not within the scope of this document.
 There is no requirement that the voting system for members is the same as the voting system for minor parties.

+### Internal Elections and Polls

+In the case an official internal election or poll needs to be held for some position it will follow this format:

+Polls do not have a nomination period, though options might be decided through some consultation process.
+The polling process is day 30 to 60 of the election process.

+The total running time of the election is 60 days.

+Nominations open on day 15, and close on day 30.

+Voting is open on day 45, and closes on day 55.

+Results are released between day 55 and 60 inclusively, after voting has closed.

+There is no particular requirements on which software is used, however it must meet reasonable standards of integrity.